NZOI/NZOI.github.io/nzic/registration.md

 ## Registration

-**Official registration for Round 1 is open!** Please follow the instructions below.

-### For Students

-Before registering, please create an account on our [training site](https://train.nzoi.org.nz).
+Please create an account on our [training site](https://train.nzoi.org.nz).
 To compete in the contest, make sure to fill a first and last name, as well as details of your school and expected school graduation date.

-At least 1 week before the contest starts, we will set up a practice contest so that you can familiarise yourself with the user interface.
-The startcode is `practice`.

-To check that you have been properly registered, make sure you can see the Start buttons in both the practice and the official contest (grayed out).
+If you email us at [nzic@nzoi.org.nz](mailto:nzic@nzoi.org.nz), we'll email you a reminder before round one begins.
+To check that you have been properly registered, make sure you can see the Start button in the official contest (it should be grayed out).